Developing UX maturity in the corporate world

 This DRG is most suitable for students of all levels (BA, MS, PhD) with an interest in both the research and business sides of user-centered design.
 Students with a background in organizational studies, social psychology, psychometrics, and/or ethnography are encouraged to apply.
 We also welcome students experienced with database technologies and/or social service or public sector end-users.

 Please submit your current resume/CV and a short statement (2 paragraphs max) explaining why you are interested in this DRG to:

-Do conflicts make Wikipedia better?
+Do conflicts make the French, Spanish and English editions of Wikipedia better?

 How many times has Wikipedia articles saved you from failing a homework assignment?
 Those articles would not have been of so much help if it were not for the contributors.
 These contributors do not always agree with each other.
 In this DRG, we will address how the conflict arises in the Wikipedia community.

 This is a 2-credit research group offered to undergraduate (HCDE 496) and graduate (HCDE 596) students.
-Students will meet for 1 hour every week (Tuesday 4-5pm) and should commit around 4 hours outside of class time.
+If you are interested in participating, please fill out this google form.